manyeya/spane/README.md

 **P**arallel **A**synchronous **N**ode **E**xecution

-> Build your own automation platform, workflow builder, or embed powerful orchestration into any application. **Includes a complete React Flow-based visual workflow builder!**
+> Build your own automation platform, workflow builder, or embed powerful orchestration into any application.

 > [!WARNING]
 > **Experimental Project** - SPANE is currently an experiment and proof-of-concept.
 It is **not production-ready** and has not been battle-tested.
 Use at your own risk and expect breaking changes.